 How can you implement it in the real world

-- Capture basic fields like report name, workspace, and last activity.
+3. Capture basic fields like report name, workspace name, dataset name, and last activity where available.

-- Build a simple Power BI report on top of this data to see usage vs refresh frequency.
+5. Build a simple Power BI report on top of this data to compare usage vs refresh frequency.

 Pro tip: Usage data is never perfect.
 Don’t treat it as the absolute truth.
 Use it to spot patterns, not make one-time decisions like deleting reports immediately.